tedunderwood/character/README.md

 If you want to understand the underlying data,
 ----------------------------------------------
 The most complete derived data (that we can legally share) are tabular representations of the words associated with individual characters: character_table_18c19c.tsv and character_table_post1900.tsv.
-At 4GB total, these are too big for this repository and will be made available elsewhere.
-(Dataverse and/or institutional repo.)
+At 4GB total, these are too big for this repository and will be made available separately in the Cultural Analytics Dataverse.
 They include words from dialogue as well as words grammatically associated with character names, but the dialogue is not used in most of the subsequent analysis here.
 (In these tables, words used in dialogue are distinguished by the prefix "said-.")

 Much of the analysis of publishing trends in the first part of the article can be reproduced using **filtered_fiction_metadata.csv** in the **metadata** subdirectory.
 The scripts to reproduce that analysis are under **/plot_scripts**; the most important is **gender_plots.py**.